PONTIAC — A former employee is criticizing a Livingston County animal shelter for changes to the animals' exercise schedule.

 The shelter is open noon to 4:30 p.m.
 Monday, Wednesday and Friday and from 11 a.m. to 2 p.m.
 Saturday.

-“The board and staff at LCHS are truly grateful for the wonderful support from the community to help us exercise and socialize the animals at the shelter,” the message also stated.
+“The board and staff at LCHS are truly grateful for the wonderful support from the community to help us exercise and socialize the animals at the shelter,” said a message on the LCHS website.
 “The current group of walkers are dedicated animal lovers and we appreciate them all.
 We are committed to protecting our animals, our staff, and our volunteers.
 The schedule and guidelines we outlined are intended to improve our process and show clarity and structure for all involved.”

 Strait, a former employee at LCHS, said she understands that running a shelter can be difficult, but worries about the animals' welfare.